ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

 * A sharded database can be created via API or using Studio.

-* A RavenDB cluster can run sharded and unsharded databases in parallel.
+* A RavenDB cluster can run sharded and non-sharded databases in parallel.

-* Sharding is enabled by the database license, no further steps are required.
+* RavenDB (6.0 and on) supports sharding by default, no further steps are required to enable the feature.
 {NOTE/}

 To create a sharded database via API, use [CreateDatabaseOperation](../client-api/operations/server-wide/create-database) as follows.